Serif products: Affinity Designer

 Affinity Designer is a vector graphics editor for macOS, Windows, and iOS.
-It is Serif's first Mac app and has been built from the ground up to take full advantage of core Mac technologies including Grand Central Dispatch, Core Graphics and OpenGL hardware acceleration.
+It is Serif's first macOS app and has been built from the ground up to take full advantage of core Mac technologies including Grand Central Dispatch, Core Graphics, and OpenGL hardware acceleration.

-Working in Affinity Designer is always live and can pan and zoom at 60fps, transform objects in correct z-order, make adjustments or apply effects in realtime, and zoom beyond 1,000,000%.
+Affinity Designer supports panning and zooming at 60fps, transforming objects in correct z-order, real-time adjustments and effects, and zoom levels exceeding 1,000,000%.

 Affinity Designer has been very well received by critics and was awarded runner up in Apple's “Best of 2014″, and won an Apple Design Award (ADA) at Apple's WWDC event in San Francisco.

 Affinity Designer is available as a free 30-day trial from the Affinity website, and available to buy direct from the Mac App store or from their website.

 Affinity Photo

 Affinity Photo is a raster graphics editor for macOS, Windows, and iOS.
-It is Serif's second mac app, and like Affinity Designer has been built from the ground up to take full advantage of core Mac technologies including Grand Central Dispatch, Core Graphics and OpenGL hardware acceleration.
+It is Serif's second macOS app, and like Affinity Designer has been built from the ground up to take full advantage of core Mac technologies including Grand Central Dispatch, Core Graphics and OpenGL hardware acceleration.

 Like Designer, working in Affinity Photo is always live and can pan and zoom at 60fps, with live previews and non destructive application.
 It support unlimited layers and has a dedicated RAW editing workspace.
 It supports RGB, CMYK, LAB, Greyscale colour space with end-to-end CMYK workflow with ICC colour management, and 16-bit per channel editing.

 Affinity Photo is available as a free trial from the Affinity website, and available to buy direct from the Mac App store or from their website.

 Affinity Publisher

-Affinity Publisher is a desktop publishing application for macOS, Windows.
-It is Serif's third mac app.
+Affinity Publisher is a desktop publishing application for macOS and Windows.
+It is Serif's third macOS app.

 Affinity Publisher includes StudioLink technology, developed by Serif, which allows owners of Affinity Designer and Affinity Photo to use the vector and raster graphic editing functionality of those applications for editing content directly within Publisher (in addition to its own, smaller set of native vector and raster editing features).